-The purpose of hamlet residential is to accommodate and expand a form of residential development that has occurred in the Conrich area through the approval of Cambridge Park and Buffalo Hills Conceptual Schemes in 2007 and 2006 respectively (Map 13: Local Plans).
+The purpose of hamlet residential is to accommodate and expand a form of residential development that has occurred in the Conrich area through the approval of Cambridge Park and Buffalo Hills Conceptual Schemes in 2007 and 2006 respectively (Map 12: Local Plans).

 These hamlet residential areas are compatible with adjacent country residential areas within the hamlet, while providing an expanded range of housing choices for residents.
 Local plans will ensure consideration is given to providing compatible uses such as parks and pathways, as well as schools, where appropriate.
-Integrated community and institutional development will be incorporated into local plans that, while predominately servicing the needs of Plan area residents, also serve residents from neighbouring municipalities.
 While the predominant residential dwelling type will be single detached homes, all developments should include a range of residential options.